IntelLabs/scenario_execution/scenario_execution_rviz/README.md

 ## Treeview Panel

 The Treeview panel shows the behavior tree of the running scenario.
 The panel is accessible under Panels :arrow_right: Add new panel :arrow_right: scenario_execution_rviz :arrow_right: TreeView.
+The following image shows a snapshot of the rviz plugin during a run of the [example_nav2](../examples/example_nav2/example_nav2.osc) scenario:

 ![tree_example.png](../docs/images/tree_example.png)